Decision Fatigue Can Rob Your Creativity

 As a creative multi-passionate person I also have huge resistance toward- what I like to call -“a boring old routine.”
 But I’ve also found that a balance of routine and free time really helps my focus and progress on my projects.
 So here we go:

-- Plan the week’s meals ahead, buy everything and meal prep on Sunday (or whatever day starts your week off).
+- Plan the week’s meals ahead, buy everything and meal prep on Sunday (or whatever day starts off your week).

 - Eat the same thing for breakfast, lunch or dinner everyday.
-I won’t, but you know, you can. 😉
+I prefer only to do this for breafast, but you know, do you. 😉

 - Set a clear work schedule (especially if you work from home) and stick to it as much as possible